AlKhourdajie/SSPs_decomposition/README.md

 ## Methods
 We utilise the Shapley-Owen decomposition method, and apply it on the SSPs datafile prepared in *01_input_data_prep*.

-The implementation of the Shapley-Owen decomposition method is described in folder *02_shapley_owen_decomposition_calculations*.
+The implementation of the Shapley-Owen decomposition method in Python is available in folder *02_shapley_owen_decomposition_calculations*.
+Check the paper for further details.